-Selecting Music For Your Ceremony Moments
+Selecting Music To Personalize Your Wedding Ceremony Moments

 During most of these ceremony moments, you will likely not hear the songs in their entirety.
 You music coordinator or wedding DJ should be able to fade in and out of the songs in particular areas as needed.